Liver64/LoxBerry-Sonos/README.md

 This Sonos Application is a PHP based library for interacting with [Sonos](http://www.sonos.com/) speakers based on [LoxBerry](https://wiki-loxberry-de.translate.goog/start?_x_tr_sl=de&_x_tr_tl=en&_x_tr_hl=de&_x_tr_pto=wapp).
 The library is a fully maintained including a wrapper to control your Sonos system from every Smart Home Environment which can handle http GET requests.
-The GUI of the Sonos Plugin, as well as Loxberry, is multilingual and could easily be translated in what ever language you want by using a standard widget of Loxberry.
+The GUI of the Sonos Plugin, as well as Loxberry, is multilingual and could easily be translated in whatever language you want by using a standard widget of Loxberry.

 ![Plugin logo](webfrontend/html/images/SR1a.png)